 What Is A Joint Mortgage Loan?

 A joint mortgage is shared by multiple parties, typically a home buyer and their friend, partner or family member.
-It allows two parties to pool their financial resources and potentially qualify for a bigger or better loan than they could have individually obtained.
+Some people apply for a parent-child joint mortgages with their adult children.
+A joint mortgage allows two or more parties to pool their financial resources and potentially qualify for a bigger or better loan than they could have on their own.

 How Joint Mortgage Loans Work

-When you get a joint mortgage, you share responsibility for the loan with another person, commonly a parent, child, partner or friend.
-While joint mortgage applicants are often married, you don’t have to be married to the other party on your loan – you just both have to qualify and be over the age of 18.
-The factors used to decide whether you qualify for the loan are pretty much the same as if you were applying for a loan yourself; your lender will look at borrower credit scores, income, debt, employment history, etc. All parties that will be on the loan have to submit their own application.
+When you buy a house with a joint mortgage, you share responsibility for the loan with another person.
+While joint mortgage applicants are often married, you don't have to be married to the other party on your loan – you just both have to qualify and be over the age of 18.
+The factors used to decide whether you qualify for the loan are pretty much the same as if you were applying for a mortgage yourself; your lender will look at borrower credit scores, income, debt, employment history, etc. All parties that will be on the loan have to submit their own mortgage application.

 If you're approved, both you and the other party involved will sign a promissory note.
 You will both be equally responsible for making payments on the loan, though one of you can make the payments on behalf of the pair or group.